holleland/MAT930/readme.md

 This repository contains the code used in the self selected topic of Sondre Hølleland, during his phd education at the University of Bergen.
-Due to corona pandemic, the seminar was held digitally on zoom and Sondre decided to record his seminar.
+Due to the corona pandemic, the seminar was held digitally on zoom and Sondre decided to record his seminar.
 You find the slides in the presentation folder and all the code used in the Code folder.
 The images of the presenation were downloaded primarily from